AIRAVATA ELEPHANT GOD | Sharon Henry

 The gardens of Erawan are equally superb as the museum.
 Tall shady trees offer respite from Bangkok’s sticky heat and the tinkling of water features sets a tranquil mood.
 We explore the grounds wearing our freshly laced shoes and admire whimsical statues that have spilled out from the museum.
 It’s so beautiful here, I don’t want to leave.
 This is one of the most unique places I’ve been.

-As much as Erawan is a museum it’s clearly also a place of worship.
+As much as Erawan is a museum it’s clearly also a place of worship possibly acting as a Buddhist and Hindu temple.
 There’s another shrine outside, in front of the elephant where worshippers burn incense, offer fruit and flowers and kneel at the altar.

 To get here we took the BTS Skytrain to Bearing station, the end of the train line, then hired a metered taxi to bring us the rest of the way which cost 80 Baht (£1.60).

-As foreigners we were charged 400B (£8) each entrance fee to the museum; Thais are charged 200B, something we thought a bit unfair.
-Double charging is common throughout Thailand.
+As foreigners we were charged 400B (£8) each entrance fee to the museum; Thais are charged 200B.

 An audio guide is included in the price although a refundable deposit of 1,000B is required.
 The guide gives general information on the concept and details of the museum.

 Visitors are advised to dress modestly, no shorts or revealing clothes.
-We noticed there weren’t many westerners present during our visit, mostly locals; Erawan Museum truly does seem off the beaten track.
+We noticed there weren’t many westerners present during our visit, mostly locals.
+The Erawan Museum truly does seem off the beaten track.